7 The role of simulation in modern statistics

 • For a test for the parameter \(\theta\) with significance level \(\alpha\), the set of values of \(\theta\) that aren’t rejected by the test (when used as the null hypothesis) is a \(1-\alpha\) confidence interval for \(\theta\).

-Here is an example of how we can use a while loop (Section 6.4.5) for confidence interval inversion, in order to test the null hypothesis that the Pearson correlation between sleeping time and brain weight is \(\rho=-0.2\).
+Here is an example of how we can use a while loop (Section 6.4.5) for confidence interval inversion, in order to test the null hypothesis that the Pearson correlation between sleep time and brain weight is \(\rho=-0.2\).
 It uses the studentised confidence interval that we created in the previous section:

 # Compute the studentised confidence interval: